egidiusmengelberg/mesa4k/README.md

 ## The data

+This program has 2 modes of operation:
+- pcl
+- gui

+### pcl
+pcl mode will open a connection to the camera and save a text tile with points to a specified location.
+This points file can be opened in [MeshLab](https://www.meshlab.net/)

+### gui
-This program will open a connection to the camera and show you the following images:
+gui mode will open a connection to the camera and show you the following video streams:

 - Amplitude image (greyscale)
 - Depth image